 Shiv Kotecha writes, edits and teaches.
-He is the author of two books, The Switch (Wonder) and EXTRIGUE (Make Now Books).
+He is the author of The Switch (Wonder) and EXTRIGUE (Make Now Books).
 He is a contributing editor for frieze magazine, writes occasionally for 4Columns, and is on staff at The Andy Warhol Foundation Arts Writers Grant as program manager and editor of a forthcoming publication series.
 He holds a PhD in English from New York University, where he teaches a course on experimental poetry and criticism.

 › “I saved this for you” Poetry Project Reading Group, Syllabi and PDFs.